musebe/musebecodes/packages/personal-blog-lite/content/blog/Docker_Next/index.md

 slug: 'docker_next'
 ---

-Docker is a containerization tool used to speed up the development and deployment processes.
+Docker is a containerization tool used to speed up the development and deployment processes of applications.
 It also helps to eliminate environment-specific bugs since you can replicate your production environment locally.

 We'll look at how to use Docker to build a production version of our Next.js application as a Docker image in this article.
 We'll also set up Docker to run this image locally in a container.